cl-fui/subtext/README.md

 'Entangling' runs of text with CL code makes text interactive.
 Combined with an Emacs-like command processing system, SubText enables the creation of simple, flexible, and familiar ad-hoc user interfaces.

+## Demo and Screenshot

+To experience the (very early) demo, clone the repo and (ql:quickload :subtext)(in-package :subtext)(demo)

+![screenshot](Screenshot.png?raw=true)

 ## Why?

 Presentation-based interfaces may well be the future of computing.
 Fluid, loosey-goosey editable text combined with 'live' text makes for very efficient use of space and does not lock the developer into a 'look-and-feel' dictated by the OS vendor.

-# Demo and Screenshot

-To experience the (very early) demo, clone the repo; (ql:quickload :subtext)(subtext::demo)

-![screenshot](Screenshot.png?raw=true)

 ## How does it work?